 MMPA is developing biomass facilities that will use food processing and agricultural wastes to create electricity and solid fuel.

-The Hometown BioEnergy project will produce 8 MW of renewable electricity.
+The Hometown BioEnergy facility produces 8 MW of renewable electricity.
 One of the technologies used is anaerobic digestion, which is a natural process that converts organic material into biogas.

 Two of MMPA's member communities, East Grand Forks and Olivia, purchase a portion of their power from the Western Area Power Administration.
 Because it produces no waste and causes no carbon emissions, hydroelectric power is a sustainable form of energy.